Ilaria Salis

 Ilaria Salis (born 17 June 1984) is an Italian politician, activist, writer and teacher.
-She was elected as a Member of the European Parliament in 2024 for the Green and Left Alliance.
+She was elected as a Member of the European Parliament in 2024 for the Green and Left Alliance, and on 6 June 2026 she joined Italian Left.

 Personal life

-Salis was born on 17 June 1984 and grew up in Monza, Italy.
+Salis was born on 17 June 1984 in Milan and grew up in Monza, Italy.
 She received a undergraduate degree in history at the University of Milan, graduating in December 2005.
 After completing her undergraduate degree, she worked as a primary school teacher.
 In 2021 she obtained a Master's degree in philology, literature and history of antiquity from the University of Milan.

 Arrest and detention

 On 11 February 2023, Salis was arrested in Hungary, after alleged assaults on neo-Nazis at a far-right event in Budapest.

 She was charged with three counts of attempted assault and accused of being part of an extreme left-wing organization.
 She denied the charges and the alleged victims of the attacks did not file reports with police.

+According to media reports, Salis suffered numerous violations of her fundamental rights during her incarceration, deprived of access to basic hygiene products, including during her period, forced to wear soiled clothing, suffering from malnutrition, deprived of basic medical care, and prevented from communicating with her family for more than six months, subjected to more than a month of solitary confinement, and detained in a cell infested with insects.
+She was also subjected to interrogations without a lawyer or translator and was shackled at the ankles in a Hungarian court in 2024.
+Her legal team was repeatedly denied access to the case file, while Hungarian government officials publicly portrayed her as guilty.
+During the hearings, neo-Nazi activists in paramilitary uniforms intimidated those suspected of supporting her.

 Amid rising public outrage in her home country, the Italian government protested the shackling of Salis with chains around her hand and feet for her trial appearance.
 On 19 December 2023, seven Italian MEPs with the Progressive Alliance of Socialists and Democrats accused the Hungarian government of holding her "bound by the neck in a cell with mice and cockroaches" and argued that the "injuries of the two assaulted individuals who reported her were only minor".
 Salis wrote that she spent "23 hours out of 24 in a completely closed cell".

 In May 2024, shortly before the European elections, she was released from prison and transferred to house arrest in Budapest.